Baltimore Ravens vs. Chicago Bears NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Bears stats and trends

-- The Bears have covered the spread once this season when underdogs by 6 points or more (in four chances).
+- The Bears have been underdogs by 6 points or more four times this year and covered the spread once.

 - Chicago's games this year have hit the over on three of nine set point totals (33.3%).

-- When Chicago piles up more than 371.6 yards, the team is 2-0 against the spread and 1-1 overall.
+- Chicago is 2-0 against the spread and 1-1 overall when the team totals over 371.6 yards.

-- This year the Bears have turned the ball over 13 times, six more than the Ravens' takeaways (7).
+- This season the Bears have turned the ball over 13 times, six more than the Ravens' takeaways (7).

 Home and road insights

-- Chicago has covered the spread twice at home, and is 2-2 overall there, this season.
+- At home this year, Chicago has two wins against the spread and is 2-2 overall.

-- In four home games this year, Chicago has hit the over once.
+- Chicago has hit the over once in four home games this year.

-- Away from home, Baltimore has just one win against the spread and is 2-2 overall.
+- On the road, Baltimore has just one win against the spread and is 2-2 overall.

-- Away from home, the Ravens are winless ATS (0-2) as 6-point favorites or more.
+- On the road, the Ravens are winless ATS (0-2) as 6-point favorites or more.

-- In four away games this season, Baltimore has gone over the total once.
+- This year, in four away games, Baltimore has hit the over once.

 Powered by Data Skrive.